TEALSK12/2nd-semester-introduction-to-computer-science/units/3_unit/05_lesson/lesson.md

     	5. finish day updating
     	6. connect functions together
     	7. wrap up and game over check is correct

-3. Opportunities for more
+###Accommodation/Differentiation
-    1. Students can add in random events like cholera, or snake bites.
+Advanced students can add in random events like cholera, or snake bites.
+Students can also have a list of travelers instead of just 1, where each traveler is affected differently by each action.

-    2. Students can have a list of travellers instead of just 1
+The planning phase of this project will be essential, especially for students who you think may struggle with this project.
+Provide more guidance and scaffolding to those students that need it.

 [Project Spec]:project.md
 [Oregon Trail - Example Code]:oregon_trail.py